gregk27/ELEC278-Project/readme.md

 # Stronghold Sim
-Stronghold Sim is an application designed as my final project for ELEC278 2020F at Queen's University.
+Stronghold Sim is an application designed as my final project for a second-year course at Queen's University.

 It simulates a single robot playing the 2016 FIRST Robotics Competition game, Stronghold.
 After the simulation is complete, users can navigate the list of events that occurred during the simulation, alongside a graphical representation of the field.